You’ll often hear people say that men think about sex every 12 seconds, or some other ridiculous number.

 However, the newer approach is an inflatable implant, which involves surgery, and two or three parts.
-The inflatable cylinder inside the shaft of the penis, a pump which is placed inside the scrotum and then a fluid reservoir which is inserted under the abdominal wall.
+The inflatable cylinder inside the shaft of the penis, a pump that is placed inside the scrotum and then a fluid reservoir that is inserted under the abdominal wall.

 However, sometimes the reservoir and pump are combined into one unit inside the scrotum.

 This can allow for more natural-seeming erections, although it won’t have any impact upon the desire a man feels, or the sensation experienced.

 Due to the surgery and insertion, there are also numerous risks, including infections and problems with the implant itself.
 They can also slowly erode and rub against the inside of the penis.

 What are pelvic floor exercises, and can improve erection quality?